natalie-frank/natalie-frank.github.io/_pages/publications.md

 {% include base_path %}

 **The Price of Implicit Bias in Adversarially Robust Generalization** Authors: Nikolaos Tsilivis, Natalie Frank, Nathan Srebro, Julia Kempe. <i> NeurIps <i/>, 2024. [link] (https://arxiv.org/abs/2406.04981) <br>
- In classification settings under adversarial perturbations with linear models, we study what type of regularization should ideally be applied for a given perturbation set to improve (robust) generalization.
-We then show that the implicit bias of optimization in robust ERM can significantly affect the robustness of the model and identify two ways this can happen; either through the optimization algorithm or the architecture.
+In the setting of adversarial classification and linear models, we study the connection between adversarial generalization, the optimization algorithm, and model architecture.

 **Adversarial Consistency and the Uniqueness of the Adversarial Bayes Classifier** Authors: Natalie Frank <i> In revision at EJAM </i>, 2024. [link] (https://arxiv.org/abs/2404.17358) <br>